SiceloKayisa/My-Data-Analytics-Projects/Trends Analysis in the Automotive Industry/readme.md

+## Exploring Trends in the Automotive Industry - Tableau Dashboard

+This project involved creating a comprehensive, interactive Tableau dashboard to visualize and analyze used car sales data.
+The goal was to provide actionable insights into key market trends, performance metrics, and pricing factors within the automotive industry, enabling **data-driven decision-making.**

+###Project Files

 | File Name | Description |
 | :--- | :--- |
 | `Exploring Trends in the Automotive Industry.twbx` | The packaged Tableau workbook containing the dashboard and data. |